smhasan-shahriar/smhasan-shahriar/README.md

 ![Header](./cover.png)

-# 🚀 Aspiring Web Developer
+# 🚀 Junior Web Developer

 🌐 Passionate about crafting smooth and responsive user interfaces using **HTML**, **CSS**, and **JavaScript**.
 Proficient in **React** to build dynamic and engaging web applications.